augustinas/nuggets-of-wisdom/cordova/getting_started.md

 cordova emulate [platform]
 ```

-Alternatively we can run it directly on the connected device through:
+Alternatively we can run it directly on the connected device:

 ```bash
 cordova run [platform]
 ```

+Now we just need some HMTL/CSS/JS magic to make a cool app.
+Happy days!